-[Add, delete, or revise KPIs as necessary]
+[Specific KPIs should be developed in Consultation with SMEs and Added, delete, or revise as necessary]

 Preferred Supplier will report to the Alliance SSG at each PBR on the following KPIs.

 ACCOUNT MANAGEMENT REPORTS & METRICS

 - Year-to-date and period-over-period spend. - Price rationalization activities and impact on savings and value-add. - HUB report summary and breakdown for previous months.
 Monthly report due by 10th of each month.
 Number of reports due after 10th not to exceed 0%. - Number/Percentage of items incorrectly shipped.
 Not to exceed 1%.